Stability of the selfsimilar dynamics of a vortex filament: The parallel frame

 In conclusion, given a solution of the cubic 1-D NLS \eqref{NLSa}, we can construct an orthonormal frame $(T,e_1,e_2)$ which leads to a solution of the binormal flow \eqref{binormal}.
 Finally we compute the derivatives of the tangent vector and of the normal complex vector $N=e_1+ie_2$ in terms of $\psi$.
-This will be useful in the following sections: \footnote{we also have $iT_t+T_{xx}=\overline{\psi_x}N+\Re\overline u N_x=\overline{\psi_x}N-|\psi|^2 T$, but we will not use it.}
+This will be useful in the following sections:

 \begin{remark} In the case of the Frenet frame one defines $c$ and $\tau$ from $\psi$ by

 then the frame $(T,n,b)$ by

 One can see the link between these two constructions by considering (see \cite {Ha} and also page 5 of \cite{GS})